agroce/rb_tree_demo/blogpost.md

 ## Further Reading

-For a more invovled example using DeepState to test an API, see the [TestFs](https://github.com/agroce/testfs) example, which tests a user-level, ext3-like file system.
+For a more involved example using DeepState to test an API, see the [TestFs](https://github.com/agroce/testfs) example, which tests a user-level, ext3-like file system.
 For more details on DeepState, see our [NDSS 2018 Binary Analysis Research Workshop paper](https://agroce.github.io/bar18.pdf).

 ## Appendix: Symbolic Execution